Hawai‘i Coral Restoration Nursery

 During the baseline assessment, natural corals growing adjacent to the outplanting site are selected as reference control corals.
 These control corals are used to compare coral health and growth between areas containing naturally occurring coral colonies and outplanted modules to analyze long-term restoration outcomes.
 Over time, the outplanted coral will begin to blend into the natural environment, both in terms of color as well as profile appearance.

-Outplanting is a stressful experience for the coral module due to handling and reintroduction into the natural environment.The HCRN routinely monitors outplanted coral colonies to ensure optimal health, survival, and growth.
-Outplants are monitored for five years, very frequently in the first three months after the outplanting event, and then gradually less frequently as the coral becomes a permanent part of the ecosystem at the outplant site.
+The HCRN routinely monitors outplanted coral colonies to ensure optimal health, survival, and growth.
+Outplants are monitored very frequently in the first three months after the outplanting event, and then gradually less frequently as the coral becomes a permanent part of the ecosystem at the outplant site.

 HCRN staff look for these key indicators of coral health when monitoring corals:

-1. Presence and degree of outplant tissue paling or bleaching
+2. Any presence and degree of outplant tissue paling or bleaching

-2. Presence and degree of outplant tissue death
+3. Any presence and degree of outplant tissue death

-4. Presence of any known coral disease
+4. Any presence of any known coral disease

-5. Indication or evidence of corallivores present
+5. Any indication of corallivores present

-6. Presence of aquatic invasive species
+6. Any presence of aquatic invasive species

-8. Impacts of sedimentation
+8. Any impacts of sedimentation

 9. Obvious breakage of coral colony or outplant structure

-These monitoring sessions are photodocumented and entered into the HCRN database to maintain a chain-of-custody for every coral outplanted by the HCRN.
+These monitoring sessions are photo documented and entered into the HCRN database to maintain a chain-of-custody for every coral outplanted by the HCRN.

-Hawaiian Coral Ark
+Rare Hawaiian Coral Ark

-The importance of the Rare Hawaiian Coral Ark has recently been demonstrated with the restoration of a rare endemic Hawaiian species on the island of O‘ahu.
-In anticipation of a 2015 summer bleaching event, the HCRN collected three small pieces of Knobby Finger Coral (Porites duerdeni), an endemic species that has only been found in a single location within Kāneʻohe Bay on O‘ahu.
-Unusually high water temperatures during the summer of 2015 caused mass coral bleaching and mortality across the stateand remaining living colonies of P. duerdeni could not be found in the Bay; due to the proactive response by the HCRN in anticipation of the warm water event, the only known living specimens were located in the Coral Ark.
-When it was determined that this species could be locally extirpated or possibly extinct in the wild, the Rare Hawaiian Coral Ark staff carefully microfragmented two of the three pieces of coral that had been previously collected, quickly grew them on small modules, and in early 2019, these modules were outplanted back into their native location in Kāneʻohe Bay.
-To our knowledge, this was the first reintroduction of a possibly extirpated coral species into its native habitat.
-Three years later, despite a warm summer in 2019, the outplants are healthy and are continuing to grow.
+The importance of the Rare Hawaiian Coral Ark has been demonstrated with the restoration of a rare endemic Hawaiian species on the island of O‘ahu.
+In anticipation of a 2015 summer bleaching event, the HCRN collected multiple small pieces of Knobby Finger Coral (Porites duerdeni), an endemic species that has only been found within Kāneʻohe Bay on O‘ahu.
+Unusually high water temperatures during the summer of 2015 caused mass coral bleaching and mortality across the state, and remaining living colonies of P. duerdeni could not be found in the Bay.
+Due to the proactive response by the HCRN, the only known living specimens were located in the Ark.
+When it was determined that this species could be locally extirpated or possibly extinct, staff microfragmented pieces of coral previously collected, grew them on small modules, and in early 2019 outplanted these modules back into their native Kāneʻohe Bay.
+This was the first known reintroduction of a possibly extirpated coral species into its native habitat.
+Four years later, the outplants are healthy and continue to grow.

-Corals in the Ark
+Corals in the Rare Hawaiian Coral Ark

 Acroporidae: